osygroup/Network-attached-Storage-Demo/README.md

 full permissions in.
 This will set the database credentials to be used when connecting to the tooling database.

-Back to the *tooling* directory cloned from the Github repository, there is a file *tooling-db.sql*.
+Back to the *tooling* directory cloned from the Github repository in the web server, there is a file *tooling-db.sql*.
 This is a backup of a database table that would be needed for the tooling website, and a user account that will be able to login to the tooling website.
 Users created in the tooling